Preventing Water Leaks Throughout Northern Indianapolis

 You can save yourself a lot of time, hassle, and money as a homeowner if you can find ways to prevent plumbing leaks; even the dreaded slab leaks can be taken care of.

-Taking these steps will keep your plumbing healthy, which means that you'll have fewer repairs to deal with and you'll extend the plumbing system's lifespan.
+Taking these steps will keep your plumbing healthy, which means that you'll have fewer repairs to deal with and extend the plumbing system's lifespan.
 Ready to be proactive and save money?

 Check under your sinks for moisture.
 Check the hoses on your washing machine.
 Run your finger along the hoses to check for moisture.
-Also look at the floor around the washing machine for evidence of water damage (i.e. discoloration, mold, damp spots).
+Also, look at the floor around the washing machine for evidence of water damage (i.e., discoloration, mold, damp spots).
 Do the same with your dishwasher and fridge (if you have an icemaker).
 As an extra preventative measure with your washing machine, make sure that you have a drip pan underneath to catch water in the event of an overflow.

 If you have copper pipes, think about replacing them with PVC.
 Test the PH levels.
 To keep things in balance, install a water softener.
 Avoid letting water sit for too long, especially in horizontal pipes.
 Run the water frequently.

 A strong shower can be a good thing, especially if you've had a long day.
 However, that same force that feels good in the rain can wreak havoc on your pipes.
 Don't let that happen to your system.
 Check your water pressure and bring it down to below 60 psi.

 For more ways how to stop a water line from leaking, contact L.E.
 Isley & Sons, Inc. today!